 If money is the problem, and you don’t have a budget for a photographer.

-1, Once you find a photographer, ask them if they have some kind of payment plan.
 I offer monthly payment options for my clients, and I know how much easier that is for them.

-2, Ask your guests to give you the photography service as their wedding gift.
 With Zola you can set up an online registry for cash founds, so you would essentially have your wedding photographer as a gift.
 Which I think is a great idea.

 But you need to be ok with some of the risks that you are taking by finding those kind of photographers.
 What if they don’t show up, do they have insurance and contract, what if the pictures turn out really bad, or they lose the files?!
 Anything can happen with professional photographers too, but usually they are more prepared and experienced.
 My advice if you decide to hire somebody who is a student or hobby photographer is to make sure they are really committed and excited for this opportunity!
 As long as you accept and understand these risks of hiring somebody unexperienced, then why not?
 It saves you money, and could be a really good experience for you.

-4, You can ask somebody that you know.
 A guest or family member to bring their camera, or take pictures with their phone.
 Just make people aware that you’re not having a designated photographer.
 I’m sure you can find somebody who would be willing to take this task on, and be very excited to document this important day for you.

 If you’re still thinking “there is no way I’m going to have a wedding photographer, I don’t care about documenting this event”.
 Let me help you see how valuable it’s going to be, just to have a couple of photos with your family and with the people who came to celebrate with you.
 Maybe right now you are tired and annoyed with all of the wedding planning, and you really don’t feel like standing in front of the camera smiling.
 But think about spending only two minutes out of your wedding day to take that picture.
 It doesn’t even have to be a professional photo.
 Just a quick snap with your phone can make a valuable picture.
 You never know when are you going to lose someone, or never see someone again.